Skip to main content

 February 27, 2019

 Veterans of the United States Armed Forces have received substantial education benefits in recognition of their military service for more than 70 years.
+This longstanding commitment reflects the nation’s appreciation for the sacrifices made by those who have served in the military.
+These benefits are designed to facilitate a smoother transition from military to civilian life, helping veterans gain the necessary qualifications for new career paths.

 For many of today’s veterans, the amount the military will pay for college will cover all costs, including tuition, fees, housing, and other expenses.
 Additional aid programs and scholarships are available, however, to help veterans fill in any gaps between the cost of college and their education benefits.